Frequently Asked Questions.

 Sometimes, we will discuss upsetting emotions and painful memories.
 Bringing these up can be difficult to start with and can sometimes feel extremely challenging emotionally initially, but it’s important to remember that everything we’re doing is designed to help you in the long run, even if at the beginning it doesn’t feel like it.

-How can counselling help?
+How can therapy help?

 How long does counselling take?